FedMEKT: Distillation-based Embedding Knowledge Transfer for Multimodal Federated Learning

-A recent multimodal FedAvg scheme \cite{zhao2022multimodal} exploits multimodal data in FL by simply aggregating the parameters from local autoencoders trained on different data modalities.
+A recent multimodal FedAvg scheme \citep{zhao2022multimodal} exploits multimodal data in FL by simply aggregating the parameters from local autoencoders trained on different data modalities.
 After the local training process with a private unlabeled dataset $D_k =\{\textbf{x}^M_k\}$ in client $k$, the global autoencoder is updated based on the aggregated model parameters from both unimodal and multimodal client models.
 The multimodal client models are given more weights than unimodal client models to align the representations from different modalities.
-Given two modalities $A$ and $B$, the corresponding split autoencoders, $(f_{A},g_{A})$ and $(f_{B},g_{B})$, are used to minimize the distance between the original input data and the reconstructed data, which is referred as the reconstruction loss.
-Therefore, the goal of MM-FedAvg is to learn the split global autoencoder model that minimizes the total loss function over the entire unlabeled dataset from $K$ number of clients.
-Using the similar setting in this work, we denote $n_A=\sum_{k\in{m_{A}, m_{AB}}}{n_k}$, $n_B=\sum_{k\in{m_{B}, m_{AB}}}{n_k}$ as the total number of data samples for the modality $A$ and $B$, respectively, where $m$ denotes the set of clients in each modality (i.e., client with modality $m_{AB}$ holds both data from modality $A$ and $B$), and $n_k$ is the number of data samples for client $k$.
-We consider clients hold multimodal data, such as different types of data (e.g., accelerometer data Acce and gyroscope data Gyro).
-The split autoencoder model is defined with $f$ and $g$ as the encoder and decoder for modality $M$, respectively.
-In particular, learning objective functions for the global autoencoders $A$ and $B$ can be defined as: